bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/sport.md

 To build dependency list for baz:
 =================================

-echo “foo bar” &gt;&gt; /tmp/baz.list
+echo "foo bar” &gt;&gt; /tmp/baz.list

 To install list of packages from file:
 ======================================